In this article

-We’ve all seen plenty of cats in our lifetimes and know that they come in a wide range of colors and patterns.
+View 4 More +We’ve all seen plenty of cats in our lifetimes and know that they come in a wide range of colors and patterns.
 There are many feline breeds, and many of them have distinctive markings and colors that are instantly recognizable.
-Most cats are black, white, or orange and can be one solid color or any of the three.
+Most cats are black-based or red-based and can be one solid color or a combination of these with white.

 Join us while we discuss the hardest-to-find colors and what factors influence the color.
 We’ll cover cat patterns, colors, genetics, and even some history to help you learn more about the rarest patterns and coat colors in cats.